exec-helper/source/README.md

 - [pmd](https://pmd.github.io) (cpd)
 - [coverity](https://scan.coverity.com/projects/exec-helper)

 Check the _.exec-helper_ file for detailed information about how these analysis methods are configured and used.
-The analysis tools can be executed locally using exec-helper.
+The analysis tools can be executed locally using exec-helper with this project.